 Incorporating Climate Change into Research and Management at Mass Audubon

 Mass Audubon owns 34,000 acres of land and is the largest private landholder and conservation organization in Massachusetts.
 As part of its mission, Mass Audubon acquires land in order to protect wildlife habitat and provide recreational space for residents and tourists, and manages 49 wildlife sanctuaries in the state (about 17 of which are located along the Atlantic coast).
-Mass Audubon is very concerned with how climate change will affect the land they protect and how climate change will affect their management approaches.
+Mass Audubon is very concerned with how climatic changes, particularly sea level rise, increased storms, and accelerated erosion, will affect the land they protect and their management approaches.
 Mass Audubon has been involved in a number of climate change activities, including making improvements to infrastructure at their properties, incorporating climate change into education, research, and management efforts, and actively engaging with state efforts to enhance policies related to climate change and coastal and ocean management.

-Mass Audubon is conducting the following activities on their properties and as active members of the state’s conservation community:
+Mass Audubon is involved in the following activities on their properties and as active members of the state’s conservation community: